 In these precious early years of connecting and becoming, let’s choose to use our hours well.
 Reading books and following rabbit trails is an efficient and effective way to keep our kids inquisitive, steer them toward self-led learning, build important skills, tighten the bond between us and leave plenty of time for unstructured play.
 It even inspires the best kinds of play!
 Through LB&RT, we can lay a foundation to build on as our children grow up, a foundation that will benefit them their entire lives.
 Through this self-propelled method, we can learn alongside our children about all the wondrous wonderful things they wonder about.

-Stay tuned for an upcoming post about how I manage library excursions with five, three and one year old kiddos.
 To learn more about me and my blog, visit my freshly edited About Page.